anshhshrivastava/Data-Science2/README.md

 # Data-Science2
-this repository contains all of my data science project
+this repository contains all of my data science project this will feature some machine learning projects also